Lost-Outpost/sovngarde/GOG.md

 ---

 # Skyrim GOG Installs
-Septimus does support the GOG version of Skyrim.
+Sovngarde does support the GOG version of Skyrim.
 That said, there are a couple of extra steps to make sure things work smoothly.
 Please perform the following below and check them carefully before asking for support.

 ## Instructions